davegutz/myStateOfCharge/SOC_Particle/README.md

 Vo  = 5v rail

 ### Passive Ib shunt and Vb low pass filters (LPF)

-1 Hz LPF built into board.
+- 1 Hz LPF built into board.
-Use pSpice circuit model (SOC_photon/datasheets/opa333_asd1013_5beta.asc) to verify filters because OPA333 10uF high cap interacts with 1uF filter cap.
-The Vb filter is a little more straightforward and same goals.
+- Use pSpice circuit model (SOC_photon/datasheets/opa333_asd1013_5beta.asc) to verify filters because OPA333 10uF high cap interacts with 1uF filter cap.
+The Vb filter is a little more straightforward and same goals
-Goal of filter design is 2*pi r/s = 1 hz -3dB bandwidth.
-Large PWM inverter noise from system enters at 60 Hz.
+- Goal of filter design is 2*pi r/s = 1 hz -3dB bandwidth.
+Large PWM inverter noise from system enters at 60 Hz
-SOC calculation is equivalently a very slow time constant (integrator) so filter is between noise and usage.
+- SOC calculation is equivalently a very slow time constant (integrator) so filter is between noise and usage

 ### Amp circuit 'amp'

-  Ti OPA333.
+- Ti OPA333.
 Vc formed by 2x 4k7 voltage divider on 3v3 rail to ground.
 A4 to A3 and A5 with 106 10uF high cap.
 See notes about 'LPF'
-  V+   = 3v3 rail
+    + V+   = 3v3 rail
-  V-   = Gnd rail
+    + V-   = Gnd rail
-  Vo   = 8k2/1uF LPF to A5 of device, 98k to pin+
+    + Vo   = 8k2/1uF LPF to A5 of device, 98k to pin+
-  pin- = 5k1 of G-Shunt
+    + pin- = 5k1 of G-Shunt
-  pin+ = 98k of Vc, 98k of Vo, and 5k1 of Y-Shunt
+    + pin+ = 98k of Vc, 98k of Vo, and 5k1 of Y-Shunt

 ### No Amp circuit 'no amp'